 Caring for Your Marble Floor

-A: The cost of installing marble flooring depends on factors such as size of area being covered, type of tile chosen, and labor costs.
+The cost of installing marble flooring depends on factors such as the size of the area being covered, the type of tile chosen, and labor costs.
 Generally speaking, however, you can expect it to cost anywhere from $2-$10 per square foot depending on these factors.